 When my first child was only 11 months old I had a moment of panic.
 I would be responsible for feeding her another 17 years!
 Breakfast, lunch, dinner and snacks.
-Then I added baby number 2 and it was like 5 times the work.
+Then I added baby number two and it was like five times the work.

 Once I realized the magnitude of this responsibility, I researched feeding like a madwomen.
 I also jumped into the new territory of cooking family meals.
 I started to gather so much information and recipes that it only made sense to share it all.
 In 2009 this blog was born and my kids are no longer babies, they are 5 and 8 years old.
 I’m also a registered dietitian, but first and foremost, I’m a mom.

 You may have landed here because you need some help (who doesn’t?).
 Whether its nutrition, picky eating, hot health topics or cooking up nutritious meals, I know how complicated and stressful feeding a family can be.